incoming webhooks

 Example of configuration and call

-Sample settings for sending templated campaign
+Sample configuration for sending templated campaigns

-Sample settings for sending templated campaign
+Sample configuration for sending templated campaigns

 Once the webhook is active, an example of a call using Postman is displayed.